nbingham1/ucsim/README.md

 This project is part of the Haystack synthesis engine.

-Licensed by Cornell University under GNU GPL v3.
+Licensed by Ned Bingham under GNU GPL v3.

 Written by Ned Bingham.
-Copyright © 2020 Cornell University.
+Copyright © 2020 Ned Bingham.

 Haystack is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by